nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Finding events by name: `find_event`
-Finds events whose names contain any of the given keywords from the Event List.
+Finds events whose names contain any of the given keywords from the event list.

 Format: `find_event KEYWORDS [MORE_KEYWORDS]`
 * The search is case-insensitive. e.g. `meeting` will match `Meeting`.